aaronlhh/PostHub/README.md

-# Web Development Final Project - *Hobby Hub*
+# Web Development Final Project - *Post Hub*

 Submitted by: **Honghao Lin**

-This web app: **Hobby Hub that allows people to make posts and communicate**
+This web app: **PostHub that allows people to make posts and communicate**

 Time spent: **10** hours spent in total